Math Humor

 * * *

-- Two hot-dogs, please.
+Customer: Two hot-dogs, please.
 One with mustard and the other one without.

-- No musturd on which one?
+Student: No mustard on which one?

 * * *